Filling and sealing the Battery Street Tunnel

 - Traffic lane restrictions and closures along Battery Street.
 Two lanes of traffic will be open during typical PM peak commutes, with up to 42 days of single-lane configuration and a limited number of night and weekend full closures.

-- Staging of construction equipment at the south end of the tunnel.
+- Construction equipment staged at the south end of the tunnel.

 - Temporary building and parking access restrictions according to previously negotiated Temporary Construction Easements.